Stablecoin Depeg Risk for Treasury: The Plan You Need Before It Happens (2026)

 How vendor tools support depeg management

-Wag3s Ledger reports per-issuer stablecoin concentration against treasury limits and records depeg-event detection and the decisions taken in the audit trail — so the diversification cap is measured and the contingency playbook is evidenced, not just intended.
+The diversification limits and the contingency calls are the treasury's to set and make.
+Wag3s Ledger supports the measurement and the record: it reports per-issuer stablecoin concentration against your treasury limits and records depeg-event detection and the decisions taken in the audit trail, so the diversification cap is measured and the playbook is evidenced rather than merely intended.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading